-As the number of farmers’ markets in the United States has increased dramatically in recent years, Farmers on the Square in Carlisle PA stands out for its preservation of an esteemed and longstanding tradition.
-The Borough of Carlisle has been synonymous with the public farmers’ market from the moment of its establishment.
-Therefore, Farmers on the Square market, with its opportunity to buy fresh, local food directly from the farmers who raise it, plays an important role in Carlisle’s past, present and future.
+As the number of farmers markets in the United States has increased in recent years, Farmers on the Square in Carlisle PA stands out for its preservation of an esteemed and longstanding tradition.
+The Borough of Carlisle has been synonymous with the public farmers market from the moment of its establishment.
+As a result, Farmers on the Square, by providing an opportunity to buy fresh and local food directly from the farmers who raise it, plays an important role in Carlisle’s past, present, and future.

-The earliest farmers’ markets in America were simply a replication of the ancient markets staged in Europe.
-Boston held the first farmers’ market to appear on American soil in 1634, while Pennsylvania’s inaugural market entered the scene in Philadelphia in 1693.
+The earliest farmers markets in what is now the United States were simply a replication of the ancient markets staged in Europe.
+Boston held the first colonial farmers market in 1634, while Pennsylvania’s inaugural market entered the scene in Philadelphia in 1693.
 In keeping with the latter city’s ethos of deliberate preparation it surpassed all others in making its market a considerably planned and regulated event, one which launched with flair each market day with the ringing of bells.
-Farmers on the Square, still continues this tradition today by signaling the opening of its market with the ringing of a bell each Wednesday at 3pm sharp.
+Farmers on the Square continues this tradition today by signaling the opening of the market by ringing a bell each Wednesday at 3pm sharp.

-Inside the old market building on Market Square in Carlisle
+Inside the Old Market Buildings on Market Square

-From the beginning, Carlisle’s farmers’ market has been held every Wednesday.
-At its inception, the market opened at 2 a.m. and closed at 6 a.m.
-This allowed the farmers to both sell their wares and see to a full day of tending to their farms, while providing area retailers the opportunity to purchase products to resell before their stores opened for business that day.
-Later in the nineteenth century, the market would open at 4 a.m. in the summer and 6 a.m. in the winter, when warmth was procured often by surrounding the stalls with lanterns.
+From the beginning, Carlisle’s farmers market has been held every Wednesday.
+Originally, the market opened at 2 a.m. and closed at 6 a.m.
+This allowed the farmers to sell their wares before a full day of tending to their farms, while providing area retailers the opportunity to purchase products to resell before their stores opened for the day.
+Later in the nineteenth century, the market would open at 4 a.m. in the summer and 6 a.m. in the winter, and warmth was procured by surrounding the stalls with lanterns.

-As illustrated by its name, Carlisle Farmers on the Square maintains the traditional marketplace location, now calling home the first block of North Hanover Street.
-This busy market is now held in front of the borough’s historic First Presbyterian Church, diagonally across the square from the market’s earlier home.
+As illustrated by its name, Farmers on the Square maintains the traditional marketplace location, now calling home the first block of North Hanover Street.
+The busy market is now held in front of the borough’s historic First Presbyterian Church, diagonally across the square from the market’s original home.